 I’ve also recently realized how cute a pair of sneakers can be with jean shorts and dresses.
 Two of my current favorites are Vans and Converse.
 Choose colors that go with most things like white (although I learned the hard way that these get VERY dirty when traveling in cities), grey, black, or navy blue.

 This was a lesson I had to learn the hard way (thankfully my boyfriend packed two hats).
 The sun in Germany in July is strong and if you have dark hair like I do, you’ll want to have a hat.
-I wore a regular trucker-style baseball cap, but of course you should probably plan ahead and avoid my silly mistake.
-Pack a hat that will go with all of your outfits and that you feel comfortable wearing in both countryside and city.
+I wore a regular trucker-style baseball cap (like this one), but of course you should probably plan ahead and avoid my silly mistake.
+Pack a hat that will go with all of your outfits and that you feel comfortable wearing in both countryside and city – something like this wide-brimmed hat or a trendy fedora.

 Another must during summer in Germany.
 I try to avoid using chemical sunscreens and have tried a few different ones.
 My current favorite is the Badger Zinc sunscreen.
 The small size is a carry-on size at just under 100ml, but it lasts SO LONG because you only need a very small amount.